Mitigating the impacts of ocean noise

 As a first step, a discussion document was launched in mid-October 2020 for a 90-day public comment period.
 This provided an opportunity for provinces and territories, Indigenous peoples, industry stakeholders, coastal communities, and the public to influence the direction of the strategy and the Government's efforts to enhance coordination and management of underwater noise in Canada's oceans.

-All comments received on the document during the public comment period will inform next steps, including the development of a draft strategy with initial recommendations by summer 2021.
-The final strategy is expected to be launched in 2022.
+All comments received on the document during the public comment period will inform next steps, including the development of a draft strategy with initial recommendations in 2022.
+The final strategy is expected to be launched in 2023.

 Understanding ocean noise